Note: ESP = Email Service Provider

 If Mailgun has confirmed the delivery of the email, the issue is most likely in the email application of the customer.

-To debug and solve this issue, check spam/filtering settings and ensure that the application can connect to the recipient email server.
+To debug and resolve this issue, check the spam/filtering settings to ensure the application can connect to the recipient's email server.

 Recommendation: